 Leadership development coaching can take many forms depending on the nature of the organization’s work, ranging from formal instruction, developmental job assignments, 360-degree feedback, executive coaching, and self-directed learning.

-- Coaching: This is more of a one on one mentoring.
+This is more of one-on-one mentoring.
 It is intense, challenging, and at the same time, supportive.
 Coaching aims to move the leaders towards measurable goals that contribute to individual and organizational growth.

 - The support and commitment of the Chief Executive Officer (CEO) and the senior management team.
 Any leadership development strategy without the cooperation of the top officers is a mere waste of time.